 Historically, units of measurement were defined by physical objects or properties of materials.
-For example, the metre was defined by the length between lines engraved on a metal bar and the kilogram is still defined as the mass of a single cylinder of platinum-iridium metal – the International Prototype of the Kilogram (IPK).
+For example, the metre was defined by the length between lines engraved on a metal bar and the kilogram was defined as the mass of a single cylinder of platinum-iridium metal – the International Prototype of the Kilogram (IPK).

 During the last century, scientists measured constants of nature, such as the speed of light and the Planck constant, with increasing accuracy.
-They discovered that these were more stable than physical objects.
+They discovered that these were far more stable than physical objects.
 It became clear that these constants of nature could offer a new and more stable foundation for the SI.